Aggi-o/CQ-Exam/README.md

 The user can change accession number and output directory (default: "SRA_data").

-You run the script via (example): nextflow run ....nf --accession SRR11192680 -profile singularity
+You run the script via (example):
+$ nextflow run NGS_workflow.nf --accession SRR11192680 -profile singularity
 ### What does the script do:
 It uses 4 predefinded processes which are imported by include { xxx } from "yyy":